 Tracing the hidden pacing of engagement

 The first time I came in contact with pacing was at a meeting to discuss a playwright at the dramatic department of Stockholm City Theater.
 Instead of speaking in standard terms about scenes and characters, they turned the playwright into a music piece.
 The characters’ interactions by how they talked, moved, and behaved were translated into terms of volume and tempo.
 Using rhythm, they defined the timing of when elements occurred and how long they lasted, and how far from each other they were to appear again.

 First, I was confused and wondered when they should get to the point.
 Afterward, I was amazed by how it made perfect sense of how words and music/sound connected.

 It was not until I started working with game design that I got the opportunity to experience the art of pacing as a feeling of rhythm again.
 Then it was from the perspective of how you provide and withhold meanings to engage and motivate the receiver’s thinking.
 It was also then the gap between conventional writing, and game design became visible by how the story structure worked as a method to access the pacing of actions from the receiver’s perspective.

 By breaking down the story structure and pacing out the content across sequences so as to meet the receiver’s building of experiences and engagement, you combine the contrasts of tempo (fast/slow) and intensity (strong/soft).
 In relation to actions, intense combats are followed by peaceful puzzles or an exploration of the world while gathering objects.
 It was also here, in the craft of pacing out the content through missions, levels, environments, and worlds, you could find the systems of quests, dialogue-trees, branched storylines, and cinematics that writers and narrative designers are usually in charge of.

-Since pacing is at the heart of conventional writing and game design, which rhythm and tempo accommodate the core to the engaging and motivating forces, I will start by bringing on the dramatic story structure to see where the core resides that connect structures and crafts.
+Since pacing is at the heart of conventional writing and game design, in which rhythm and tempo accommodate the core to the engaging and motivating forces, I will start by bringing on the dramatic story structure to see where the core resides that connect structures and crafts.